colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 Our synonyms seem to disagree more often than they agree.

-The repetition of consonants in compounds like *bummonkey* or *butttard* (a phenomenon technically known as [gemination](https://en.wikipedia.org/wiki/Gemination#English)) is orthographically and phonetically awkward, and so it makes sense that these compounds would be avoided.
-(Alternative spellings like *buttard*, or *bum-monkey* are somewhat more common, but still rare.)
+The repetition of consonants in compounds like *bummonkey* or *assslut* (a phenomenon technically known as [gemination](https://en.wikipedia.org/wiki/Gemination#English)) is orthographically and phonetically awkward, and so it makes sense that these compounds would be avoided.
+(Alternative spellings like *asslut*, or *bum-monkey* are somewhat more common, but still rare.)

 But other lacunae are harder to account for. *Butthead* is common, so why are *asshead* and *bumhead* so rare?
 Why does *buttclown* fail where *assclown* succeeds?

 For that matter, why are some affixes so much more productive than other terms from the same semantic category? *-face*, *-head*, and *-brain* are extremely productive suffixes.
 Why not other body parts?
 Why do *poopheart*, *scumeyes*, *dickhand*, or *monkeyhair* just sound ridiculous rather than wounding?
 Perhaps head, face, and brains are uniquely suited to metonymically referring to a person as a whole.

-## Visualizing attachment patterns

-[TODO: link to James's work]

-## Appendix: Technical details

-TODO: Link to repo with source code and data files.

-Stuff to talk about (maybe):
-- Selection criteria for affixes. (*Mostly* looking at noun-noun compounds, but includes a few bound morphemes like *-ster*, *-azoid*)
-- Filtering.
-Copypasta, urls, etc.
-- Sampling for frequent terms
-- Confounders.
-Terms which have a literal meaning, which may or may not overlap with pejorative usage (e.g. stinkweed is a real plant, dipstick, femboy, titfuck, etc.)
+The full dataset of Reddit pejorative compounds is [available here on GitHub](https://github.com/colinmorris/pejorative-compounds).
+The repo also includes:
+- a very long README documenting some of the technical details of the data collection process, including notes on false positives (some of which we can automatically filter out, and some we can't)
+- the scripts used to create the dataset
+- the code used to generate the visualizations in this post

+Special thanks to my cousin Kate who opened my eyes to the joy of taboo compound formation many years ago with her Shakespearean coinage, "fuckmitten".
+Still not entirely sure what it means, but I think about it a lot.